 - You can quickly found them in carpet or other similar fibers.

-- The carpet beetle looks like a bed bug when they are small, but as they grow; they look much different from bed bugs.
+- The carpet beetle looks like a bed bug when they are small, but they look much different from bed bugs as they grow.

 - Carpet beetles are also the same as small caterpillars rather than little worms.

-- You will notice the difference in color; carpet beetles look more striped with a white and brown color palette.
+- You will notice the color difference; carpet beetles look more striped with a white and brown color palette.

 Are They Dangerous?

-Bed bugs are a sign of fear, even though they feed on blood, they have no connection with disease.
+Bed bugs are signs of fear; even though they feed on blood, they have no connection with disease.
 The reason is that they only nest close to one person and do not flutter from human to human as mosquitos do.
-These bugs hide in the day time and come out to feed at night so you will see the spots in the morning.
+These bugs hide in the daytime and come out to feed at night so that you will see the spots in the morning.

-Mainly, people are psychologically disturbed as they find bud bugs bite spots on their bodies when they wake up in the morning.
+People are mainly psychologically disturbed as they find bud bugs bite spots on their bodies when they wake up in the morning.
 However, they can be quite frightening even there is no proof of diseases coming from bud bugs.
 When talking about carpet beetles, it comes to your health; they are not dangerous.

-Bed bugs not only want to have human blood also prefer to damage carpets, wool, and other material of this kind.
+Bed bugs want to have human blood and prefer to damage carpets, wool, and other material of this kind.
 They are not living in beds or gather around individuals; you could not see the bite marks from them.
 When it comes to carpet beetles, you only need to worry about your carpet because they will damage it.